Abenaesha/ne-news-FE/README.md

 ### Extra credit

-1. Create a route which shows which users have been most active adding articles and comments
+1. As a user, I should be able to see which users have been most active adding articles and comments
-2. Make this route sort the users by how popular they are based on an aggregation of their article and comment vote counts
+2. As a user, I should be able to sort the users by how popular they are based on an aggregation of their article and comment vote counts
-3. Implement a filter which re-orders comments based on either the time they were added, or how many votes they have got.

 ### Important